Mid levelconsulting

 Q1

-Walk me through how you would structure a market entry strategy for a client expanding into a new geographic region.
-Which frameworks would you use, and how would you prioritize variables like competitive intensity, regulatory environment, and customer demographics?
+Walk me through how you would structure a market entry analysis for a client considering expansion into a new geographic region.
+What frameworks would you use, and what data sources would you prioritize?

 Q2